zk-tarts/DF-market-subgraph/README.md

 # DF-market-subgraph

- shows
+currently broken (help!!!)

-  - the CURRENT fee
+should show
-  - the CURRENT tokens listed and their prices
+  - the fees for each round

-the fee will not show up until at least 1 contract call has been made
+  - the tokens listed and their prices

 check it out at https://thegraph.com/explorer/subgraph/zk-farts/dfartifactmarket